 6. When T2 expires, the SS shall switch the power setting from T2 to T3 as specified in Table 7.3.2.1.2.5-1.
 T3 starts

-7. If the UE starts to send PRACH preambles to cell 2 for sending the RRCReestablishmentRequest message to cell 2 within [6] seconds from the beginning of time period T3, then the number of successful tests is increased by one.
+7. If the UE starts to send PRACH preambles to cell 2 for sending the RRCReestablishmentRequest message to cell 2 within 6 seconds from the beginning of time period T3, then the number of successful tests is increased by one.
 Otherwise, the number of failure tests is increased by one.